TheDukeElephant/letseat-probeersel/README.md

 ### Running the Database with Docker Compose

+It is very important to check that no application is running with the same port as we want to use the database port!
+This will save you a lot of headache.
 To simplify database setup during development, you can use Docker Compose to run a PostgreSQL database.
 Follow these steps:

 1. **Make/Update the `.env` file**: